Import and Export Volume Annotations

 Export Volume Annotations¶

-To export (download) an annotation, go to Menu > Download.
-From there, select the data you want to download and choose the desired format (WKW, Zarr).
-Alternatively, you can open your annotation dashboard and click Download next to the annotation.
+To download an annotation, open Menu > Download, choose the data you want, and select a format (WKW or Zarr).
+You can also go to your annotation dashboard and click Download next to the annotation.

 Merging volume annotation with fallback data¶